-Dog and animal bites cause serious, life-changing injuries.
-In addition to the pain of stitches and surgery, animal bite victims often face lifelong fears of animals as well as self-esteem issues due to scarring and disfigurement.
+Dog and animal bites may cause severe, life-changing injuries such as scarring and permanent disfigurement.
+In addition to the pain of stitches and surgery, animal bite victims often face lifelong fears of animals.

 Dog and Animal Bite Law in Ohio

 Ohio Revised Code Section 955.28(B) says owners, keepers and harborers (dog sitters, dog walkers, etc.) of dogs can be held liable for an injury caused by a dog.

 It is important to note you could file a claim if the dog caused you to be injured but did not bite you.
 For example, if the dog knocked you down and caused you to suffer an injury you can seek compensation.
 If you were running from a dog and injured yourself as you ran away, you may also have a valid claim for compensation.

 Contact us today to discuss potential legal options.
 216-621-0070

 What if You Were Attacked by a Friend’s Dog?

 You can still file a claim.
 It does not matter if you knew the dog.

 While some people may be apprehensive about filing a claim over an injury caused by a friend’s dog, the claim will likely be against your friend’s insurance policy.
 You will probably not be seeking a recovery directly from your friend.